About Heather Wilson.

 I am an artist printmaker, wood engraver, and sketchbook maker, who once printed 100s of Thomas Bewick wood engravings for an archive.

-I studied my fine art degree, graduating in 1984, in NE England, and then a masters in illustration at Edinburgh college of art, graduating in 2001.
+I studied my fine art degree, specialising in printmaking and graduating in 1984, in NE England.
+I then completed a masters in illustration at Edinburgh college of art, Scotland, graduating in 2001.

 I live in Edinburgh, Scotland.

 My work is based on personal experience, memory, and my interest in anything environment related.

 Having worked in mainly wood engraving for many years, I now experiment with monoprint and woodcut, exploring ideas about the extraction industries, especially gold mining.